sreejagatab/medtranslate-ai/tests/comprehensive-test-plan.md

 - Ensure components work together correctly
 - Maintain performance under various conditions
 - Provide a high-quality user experience
+- Ensure security and compliance
+- Support multiple languages
+- Prepare for app store submission

 Regular review and updates to this plan will ensure it remains relevant as the system evolves.

+For a more detailed implementation of specific testing areas, see the [Expanded Comprehensive Test Plan](../docs/testing/comprehensive-test-plan.md).